Mayerch1/TheDiscordSoundboard/readme.md

 What the bot needs:
 1. Rights to join a channel (permanent)
-2. Rights to speak in that channet (permanent)
+2. Rights to speak in that channel (permanent)
 3. One bot per server (multi-broadcasting is not implemented)